Dan Glass breaks down the best grooming regime to keep Old Father Time at bay

 In-between which, to keep your skin in peak condition, I’d recommend the following simple, hassle-free facial regime at home.
 Firstly, begin by cleansing the skin every day (twice a day if possible) using our Face Wash.
 It sounds obvious but washing your face properly will help clear out the dirt, grime and excess that’s settled on your skin.
 Also, the cleaner your skin, the more effective other products will be.

 Secondly, exfoliate the skin twice a week with our Face Scrub.
-The natural pumice sand will help remove any dead skin cells, clear your pores and minimise those fine lines and wrinkles that come with age.
+The Pumice Sand will help remove any dead skin cells, clear your pores and minimise those fine lines and wrinkles that come with age.
 Exfoliating regularly will improve your complexion and, if you have a beard, encourage your facial fur to grow outwards not inwards.

 Finally, remember to moisturise on a daily basis.
 After you’ve cleaned and scrubbed, use our Face Moisturiser to hydrate, reenergise and firm up your skin.
 Not only will moisturising provide vital vitamins and nutrients to the skin, it’ll also act as a barrier to the rough and tumble of daily life.